lilab-bcb/cumulus/docs/hashing_cite_seq.rst

 	  - demuxEM parameter.
 Only demultiplex cells/nuclei with at least <demuxEM_min_num_genes> expressed genes
 	  - 200
 	  - 100
-	* - demuxEM_max_background_probability
+	* - demuxEM_min_signal_hashtag
 	  - demuxEM parameter.
-Any cell/nucleus with no less than <demuxEM_max_background_probability> background probability will be marked as unknown
+Any cell/nucleus with less than <count> hashtags from the signal will be marked as unknown. [default: 10.0]
-	  - 0.8
+	  - 10.0
-	  - 0.8
+	  - 10.0
 	* - demuxEM_random_state
 	  - demuxEM parameter.
 The random seed used in the KMeans algorithm to separate empty ADT droplets from others
 	  - 0